BurntJannings/nc-headbag/README.md

 All credit goes to the original author, I converted from FiveM to RedM, QBCore/VRP to VORP, and will now maintain

+Original Author is NaorNC, apologies for not remembering the name sooner!